ebabel-games/ebabel/README.md

 npm run build
 ```

-The build is either for development or production.
-Update the value of NODE_ENV in the `.env` file.
+The build is for both development and production.

+It's possible to only build development with `npm run build-dev` or production (no mapfile) with `npm run build-prod`.

+There is another build command to analyze the production package and check which parts of the code weighs more than other parts with `npm run build-analyze`.
+This will open localhost:8888 where code parts can be checked.

 ### Unit tests
 ```